bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 :--- |
-https://…./$FindCandidates | Searching for Patients that match the search criteria https://…./$GetDemographics | Searching for a single Patient
+https://…./$FindCandidates | Searching for Patients that match the search criteria https://…./$GetDemographics | Searching for a single Patient https://…./$GetDemographics.withEligibility | Searching for a single Patient and asking the Client Registry to also return the British Columnbia medical insurance eligibility for this Patient

-Find Candidates may return zero or more candidates, while Get Demographics is designed to return zero Patients or a single matching Patient.
+Find Candidates may return zero or more candidates, while Get Demographics is designed to return zero or a single matching Patient.
 These searches are expected to provide the required information to confirm a person's identify.

 [Search page](search.html "Find Candidates and Get Demographics")